pgrady1322/T2T-Polish/README.md

 ## Installation

 A dedicated conda environment is highly recommended.
 A YML file is available in this repo.
 Otherwise, install each package independently (or load them on a SLURM-like cluster environment, etc).
 Note that using package managers for the installation of Racon will lead to a pipeline error with an error code of 'invalid option -L'.
-Racon must be installed from the following Git repo: https://github.com/pgrady1322/racon
+Racon must be installed from the following Git repo: https://github.com/pgrady1322/racon, or any available liftover branch from the main Racon repository.

 ### Conda installation